Clinical Vitreoretinal Fellowship Program

 Conferences

-The second year Fellow attends a Fellows forum, the Advanced Vitreoretinal Techniques and Technology Course, the American Academy of Ophthalmology Annual Meeting, and ARVO dependent on research presentation.
+The second year Fellow attends the Fellows Forum, the Advanced Vitreoretinal Techniques and Technology Course (AVTT), the American Academy of Ophthalmology Annual Meeting, and ARVO, dependent on a research presentation.
+Other Retina meetings and conferences are attended if presenting a clinical research paper.